 This option involves the use of poisoned baits to attract and kill termites.
 As is with chemical treatments, bait treatments are best suited to the subterranean region and dry-wood termites.
 Holes and trenches are also dug and filled with these baits.
 Termites that feed on them are poisoned and take bits of the poisoned baits into their colonies, poisoning other termite members as they do so.
 Your termite treatment cost may be higher here than with the use of chemical treatments but it can be deadly effective.

 This approach is an aggressive form of termite control.
 The process involves the release of a lethal gas into a building while covering it up with a tent as a safety measure so as not to pollute the air with the deadly gas and for efficacy to terminate the termites.
 The process can take several hours before completion and all living things including pets and plants need to vacate the building or home for 3-5 days.

 Attempting to eradicate a termite colony when already established can be both expensive and frustrating.
 The first step to guide against termite infestation is through the use of termite barriers.
 These are checks and props put in place during the architectural design of the building to help ward off or prevent the establishment of a termite colony.
-The inspection costs of calling on professionals before erecting a building are well worth it as this can save you a ton of termite infestation trouble.
 The preventative measure of using termite barriers can be a huge money saver to you as a homeowner.
-If for any reason you suspect the presence of termites in your home, call on a professional pest control company for an inspection right away.
+If for any reason you suspect the presence of termites in your home, call Jim’s for an inspection right away.
 You should also consider subscribing to an annual inspection of termite infestation for your home.